totherik/step/README.md

 See additional [notes below](#notes).

-## Experimental
+## Mixins
-All new work is going in `/experimental` as I thought using mixins would make things more reasonable.
-One caveat to this is when one needs to initialize properties that result in a state type getting created.
+One caveat to using mixins in this manner is when one needs to initialize properties that result in a state type getting created.
 For example, `Task` states have "Catchers" that are linked to subsequent states (via `Next`).
 Because there is a common shared factory (factory.js) to generate states, that factory needs to be passed into state factory functions, but it isn't passed into State constructors.
 Due to that, anything internal properties that a mixin needs to be initialized will have to be initialized in the implementing State's factory function (`create`).
-It may not be a problem , but it's not overly obvious when creating new States and adding mixins.
+It may not be a problem , but it's not very obvious when creating new States and adding mixins.

-This version generates the entire machine prior to execution.
-Since a FaaS deployment is generally compute on-demand, rather than building the whole thing on each initialization, an optimization might be to JIT create and execute each state in the tree in response to each runtime state transition.

 ## Basic API